RexiRexii/Trustcheck-Bypass/README.md

 ## Usage

 ```
-// Initialize your memcheck here
+// Initialize your memcheck before initializing your trustcheck bypass
 InitializeTrustcheck();
 ```